 These teeth have been lost because of periodontal disease.
 The bacteria that caused the disease have calcified on the root portion of these teeth and are visible as calculus (tartar).
 Before the bacteria calcify on the root surfaces, they live in a soft, white matrix with food particles, known as plaque.

 Our experienced periodontists can diagnose and treat both gingivitis and periodontitis.
-We invite you to call Periodontics of the Desert at 760-674-4410 for more information about periodontal disease and schedule your appointment with Dr. Peter Warshawsky and Dr. Eric Driver in Palm Desert, California.
+We invite you to call Periodontics of the Desert at 760-674-4410 for more information about periodontal disease and schedule your appointment with Dr. Peter Warshawsky, Dr. Eric Driver, and Dr. Caitlyn Affrunti in Palm Desert, California.